NPellet/lambda-wrappers/README.md

 Note that you can change the name of the metrics using the `.configureRuntime()` method (in the second argument, with type completion)

+Note: Make sure your opentelemetry metrics sdk (@opentelemetry/sdk-trace-node and @opentelemetry/sdk-trace-base) is at version at least 1.9.1.
+Some previous versions do not implement the most recent standard of the `forceFlush()` method.

 ### <a name='Generalmetrics'></a>General metrics

 - `lambda_exec_total` (counter): Number of total lambda invocations